aiauf/guruisor/constitution.md

 # Principals
-Developers are students, users are teachers, rather than the opposite.
+Developers are students, users are teachers, rather than the opposite.(refer to Flipped Classroom)